yahoo/elide-doc/pages/guide/v5/04-analytics.md

 Table joins allow column expressions to reference fields from other tables.
 At query time, if a column requires a join, the join will be added to the generated SQL query.
 Each table configuration can include zero or more join definitions:

 {% include code_example example="04-joins" %}

-Unlike [Table properties](#table-properties), [join properties](#join-properties) are not inherited.
-When overriding a join in an extended Table, the join properties have to be redefined.

 #### Join Properties